I’m too busy running my business I don’t have time to learn how to use social media.

 Now there’s nothing wrong with that approach if you have a clear goal and are driving your business towards it.
 For example, when growing my online e-commerce business, I was always fixated on the sales figures...

 I would be glued to Google analytics, constantly measuring sales performance almost to the point of obsession.

-I leveraged all of the online marketing tools I could lay my hands on and measured their success by the impact they had on increasing sales in the business.
+I leveraged all of the online marketing tools I could lay my hands on and measure their success by the impact they had on increasing sales in the business.
 If sales didn’t increase, I would quickly drop it and move on to the next thing in search of the holy grail of ingredients.

-Having grown that business to just under £4m turnover, I can tell you unequivocally that there are no magic formulas, no secret sauce and no shortcuts.
+Having grown that business to just under £4m turnover, I can tell you unequivocally that there are no magic formulas, no secret sauce, and no shortcuts.